Retirement planning article

 However, this needs to be balanced against other factors.
 The tax-free earnings in pension phase are valuable.
 Delaying pension just to get a slightly higher cap might cost you more in tax than you save.

-For those with super well above the TBC, the decision is simpler: move $2.0M into pension phase, leave the rest in accumulation.
+For those with super well above the TBC, the decision is simpler: move up to the applicable cap into pension phase, leave the rest in accumulation.
+The general cap is $2.0M in 2025-26 and $2.1M from 1 July 2026.
 The accumulation portion still earns returns, just taxed at 15% instead of 0%.

 Couple with $3M super?
-One $2M cap + one unused = $4M tax-free.
-Model YOUR couple TBC strategy for maximum tax-free pension phase.
+Two personal caps can create up to $4.0M in 2025-26, or $4.2M from 1 July 2026 if both are eligible.
+Model your couple TBC strategy for maximum tax-free pension phase.
 Calculate TBC optimization →

 The Bottom Line